 Planning a visit to a Palm Beach County-operated park?
 Check out these tips to help make your visit a happy, healthy one.

-Park rangers and law enforcement are present at select county parks for your safety.
+Park rangers and law enforcement are on duty at select county parks for your safety.
 However, leave your valuables at home if arriving by car.
-Don’t leave bags, boxes, cell phones and other electronics or money on display in your vehicle.
-Be sure to lock them safely in your trunk out of view before you arrive.
+Don’t leave bags, boxes, cell phones and other electronics or money in view inside your vehicle.
+Be sure to lock them in your trunk out of view before you arrive.
 Finally, lock all your doors and windows when leaving your car.

 Sun protection and hydration are especially important in South Florida’s climate.
 Follow these tips for proper sun protection:

-- If you run out of water, most county parks have drinking fountains near restroom buildings.
+- If you run out of water, most county parks have drinking fountains near the restrooms.

 - Apply and re-apply sunscreen.
-Coconut Cove Waterpark west of Boca Raton and select Palm Beach County beach parks offer sunscreen dispensers for patrons to have access to free sun protection.
+Coconut Cove Waterpark west of Boca Raton and select beach parks offer free sunscreen from dispensers.

 - Wear protective clothing, such as long-sleeved shirts and long pants, when possible.